An overview of the proactive measures Artedomus is taking to reduce the environmental impact of our business.

 Supplier initiatives and product offering

 Over the years, Artedomus has consciously partnered with manufacturers who not only make beautiful products, but share our values around sustainability.
 A good example is our Japanese ceramics supplier, Inax, whose manufacturing operations comply with ISO 14001 – Environmental Management Systems, meaning that they follow a comprehensive framework for environmentally responsible and sustainable business practices.
 And Fiandre, our Italian ceramics supplier, whose long-standing environmental commitment has even included developing proprietary technology to reduce the impact of their production processes, and then releasing it for use across the industry.
 Most recently, their sustainability efforts have coalesced under the ambition for zero VOC emissions from their ceramics kilns.
+A new Fiandre production facility will be established in Castellarano, in the province of Reggio Emilia, Italy and by the end of 2022 it will be equipped with native technologies enabling the use of green hydrogen in the production processes.
+This will make it the first ceramics factory in the world powered by green hydrogen renewable energy.

 These business-wide initiatives are also reflected in the products that our suppliers make, and that we bring to market in Australia.
-There are specific innovations, such as Fiandre’s Active 2.0 photocatalytic porcelain, that reduces indoor nitrogen oxide and VOC levels.
+There are specific innovations, such as Fiandre’s Active 2.0 photocatalytic porcelain, that is antiviral, antibacterial, reduces indoor nitrogen oxide and VOC levels.
 And Agape’s use of environmentally sustainable solid-surface material Cristalplant Biobased for the majority of their baths and basins.
 But also the broader qualities of products like porcelain and natural stone, manufactured without the harmful chemicals that we see in engineered and reconstituted stone products, and offering the sustainable life-cycle attributes of durability, longevity and recyclability.